tueimage/essential-skills/numpy-scipy-matplotlib.md

 plt.show()
 ```

-If you want to show multiple plots side by side in one figure, you can make figure.
+If you want to show multiple plots side by side in one figure, you can make subplots.
 Often, you want to make a new figure, with a certain layout of subplots using the `plt.subplots()` function which returns a new figure and a list of axes.
 For example, to make a 2x3 array of subplots, you can use:

 ```python
 fig, ax = plt.subplots(2, 3)